xanxustyle/bathy_coverage_test/README.md

 ### Test Results
-The program generates test results on two plot windows.
+The program uses [Matplotlib](https://matplotlib.org/) to generate test results on two plot windows.
 The left plot window displays a bathymetric coverage map with Easting in *metres* on the x-axis and Northing in *metres* on the y-axis.
 The coverage map shows the number of times a grid has been covered by a compliant reading from independent tracklines.

 The right plot window displays a grid compliance map with Easting in *metres* on the x-axis and Northing in *metres* on the y-axis.
 Compliant grids are shown in green colour, while non-compliant grids are in red colour.
 The percentage of grid compliance within the given boundary is shown at the bottom of the plot window.